vriesm060/react-native-course/README.md

 </Drawer.Navigator>
 ```

-Creates a drawer coming in by default from the left of the screen when dragging from left to right.
+Creates a drawer coming in by default from the left of the screen when swiping from left to right.

-**Add a hamburger menu:**
+### Add a hamburger menu
 Import useNavigation component which will give access to the navigation props.
 This way we can create a hamburger menu to open up the drawer.